Aureliaa7/Terraform-Practice/README.md

 Use PowerShell scripts to automate Terraform workflows for multiple environments (`dev`, `prod`) with remote backend configuration in Azure.

+Make sure to remove any existing _.terraform_ directory to avoid **Backend configuration changed** error when running the PowerShell script.

 ## Script overview
 1. Sets the required environment variables for authenticating with Azure using a Service Principal
 2. Initializes the backend using a per-environment config file